 Step 1.
 Select and understand your site.

 Choose the location for your Micro-Forest.
+A site with no existing trees is best.
 Be mindful of how the Micro-Forest will grow and what it will add to the site, such as shade.
 Check the site for underground utilities like water and sewage pipes, and above ground utilities like powerlines.
 You don’t want your Micro-Forest to encroach on these services.

 Measure how many square metres your site is so you can calculate the right amount of canopy trees.
 As a general rule 3 canopy trees per square metre is the way to go, with additional shrubs and ground cover species mixed in-between.